Aniket7013/IPTracer/README.md

 # IPTracer
-IPTracer is a GUI-based bulk IP info extraction tool that fetches detailed information for a list of IP addresses.
+A GUI-based OSINT tool which is a bulk IP info extraction tool that fetches detailed information for a list of IP addresses.
 It utilizes the IP2Location database to provide accurate data.
 The tool is developed using Python and Tkinter for the graphical user interface.

 ## Features